robinp7720/Blue-Stats-Minecraft/README.md

 With making this webapp, I have kept customizability, ease of use and power in mind.
 This tool is extremely easy to install and get going.

-Missing features
+Planned features
 =====================
-Admin interface
+- [ ] Admin interface
-Loggin with minecraft (Maybe)
+- [ ] Login with minecraft (Maybe)
-Graphs api
+- [ ] Graphs api
-Graphs
+- [ ] Graphs
-Server query and ping
+- [ ] Server query and ping
-Page caching - All pages should be cached and be used instead of generating a new page everytime.
+- [ ] Page caching - All pages should be cached and be used instead of generating a new page everytime.
 This will boost the page load times to under 50ms